peteroupc/CBOR/README.md

 In version 2.2:
 - Portable Class Library compatibility expanded
 - Add option to always use definite length string encoding when generating CBOR objects

+Known issue in version 2.2:
+- Setting `lenientLineBreaks` to `true` in the `PeterO.Cbor.DataUtilities.WriteUtf8` method doesn't correctly write CR/LF line breaks.
+This will be fixed in a future version of the library.

 In version 2.1: